 Records of different tables can be connected with each other: TeamDesk allows a user to relate records of one table to records of another table.

-Say in your database you created two tables.
+Let’s assume that in your database you created two tables.
 The first is called Projects, it comprises information about projects.
 The second is Clients where clients’ profiles are stored.
-Every project is ordered by a client; some clients order many projects, while each project can be realted to only one client.
+Every project is ordered by a client; some clients order many projects, while each project can be related to only one client.
 To link Projects and Clients, create a relation between these tables.
-Records are related by their Id columns’ values.
+Records are related by their key columns’ values.
+By default, the Id column is set as the key column.
 The relation allows selection of a client record (Client Id value) for each project record (Project Id value).
 As a result clients’ names will be displayed in the Projects table.

 What is the Id column?
 Where it comes from?
 TeamDesk requires every record in the table to be identified with some unique value.
 In some designs the record could be identified by some code, for example, a book record could be identified by its ISBN number, a company - by its stock ticker.
 In our case the client name could not be used for identification and we could simply let TeamDesk assign some incremental numbers to the records – the Id column is created with every table and used as the key by default.